Food Shopping in Salcombe made easy with our guide to the town’s best and local food shops and supermarkets.

-Even though we’ve seen a rise in the number of nautically inspired clothes shops, Salcombe has just about clung onto its independent food retailers.
-This is a very good thing because they each add to the experience of holidaying in Salcombe and for many provide a real highlight, for example, the morning croissant run!
+Even though we’ve seen a rise in the number of nautically inspired clothes shops, Salcombe has always be known for its excellent independent shops and we would encourage you to support these brilliant businesses run by local families so that they continue to thrive.
+Each adds to the experience of holidaying in Salcombe and for many provide a real highlight, for example, the morning croissant run!

 Looking for more shops in Salcombe?
 Check these out…